it-dept-cis/RABET-V-Pilot/for_consideration/Security_Service_Requirements/Authentication_Requirements.md

 ## Maturity Level 1
 - Default passwords are not used or are automatically changed as part of set up - Before deploying any new asset or instances, change all default passwords to have values consistent with administrative level accounts.

+[AMW: The phrase consistent with administrative level accounts seems odd.
+We could just say strong passwords or according to password policy?]

 Applies to: All components

 Method: Copy